-But, nothing compares to sharing feedback in a face-to-face conversation.
+But, nothing compares to sharing feedback in a one on one conversation.
 They are more personalized, heartfelt and detailed.

-You can spend more time talking about their strengths and optimizing them for even better results.
+As a manager, you can spend more time talking about the employee’s strengths and molding them for better efficacy.

 You can discuss every tiny aspect of their performance in a one on one meeting.

 It is your safe haven where you can solely concentrate on your direct report and their betterment.